-*I keep a detailed online of our day on Google Docs so I can quickly update and send to a team member to print off
+*I keep a detailed online of our day on Google Docs so I can quickly update and send it to a team member to print off

-If I need to prep for upcoming unit, I go in early on a Saturday and then plan to meet a friend for lunch to keep me accountable for not spending an entire day there.
+If I need to prep for the upcoming unit, I go in early on a Saturday and then plan to meet a friend for lunch to keep me accountable for not spending an entire day there.
 I limit this to once every 6 weeks or so

 The biggest thing for me was to realize that my kids’ teachers weren’t putting in the extra hours that I was.
 They were home with their families and I wasn’t.
 I was stressed, they weren’t.
 I was missing out – they weren’t.